m0bi/blockchain/README.md

 # blockchain
 first blockchain project

+# new ideas
+Make a blockchain game, where people connect to a server, which spawns a ledger where the servers all owned by an indavidual attempts to write it's name at the top of the ledger.
+Whoever has the most processing power wins.

 ## This is a node server spawning app
 Servers are spawend via the command line ```node app.js <port>```